JLaoo/Classifying-Anime-Characters-via-Transfer-Learning/README.md

 ![30 predictions in the training set](https://i.imgur.com/e8UwVDB.png)

 # Remarks
 Overall a fun little project that I enjoyed working on.
 I chose New Game! since it's probably the closest there is to an anime about software engineering.
-Got familiar with TensorFlow (I had only used SKLearn before this) and also got my first taste of neural nets.
+Got familiar with TensorFlow (I had only used SKLearn before this) and also got my first taste of neural nets and image classification.

 # To do
 - Increase size of dataset.